 See Yossi Melman, “Israel gets a resounding slap in the face from Putin,” Jerusalem Post, April 20, 2015.

 Katharine Lackey, “Putin: Iran missiles deal doesn’t threaten Israel,” USA Today, April 14, 2015.

-Posted by Jonas E. Alexis on March 11, 2017, With 2490 Reads Filed under World.
+Posted by Jonas E. Alexis on March 11, 2017, With 2520 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.